cmcguinness/CleanJunk/README.md

 The documentation for writing JavaScript scripts on macOS is not very complete, and so this code is a result of experimentation not solid design.
 So if something seems quirky or odd in it, it probably  is not intentional.

+If you run the program multiple times in quick succession, it seems to find and re-delete previously deleted messages, so the count does not go down.
+Quit and restart Mail to solve this.